open/close all folders

 The Protoss gatherer, they collect resources and can place warp beacons to call in structures.

-- Ridiculously Fast Construction: Averted compared to the SCV.
-The Probe never actually builds anything, it places a beacon to mark the point to open a warp rift.
-The "construction time" for buildings is actually the time it takes to open the rift fully, and once opened the building warps in fully constructed from somewhere else.
+- Ridiculously Fast Construction: Averted compared to the SCV and Drone, as the Probe never actually builds anything.
+When a build command is issued, it places a beacon to mark the point to open a warp rift, and the "construction time" is actually the time it takes to open the rift fully.
+Once it finishes, the building warps through the rift and appears pre-constructed from somewhere else.

 - Badass: Dollar for dollar, these guys will usually win against marines and zerglings, not counting other forms of support.